NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 * __Category__: category of the entity (Clinical, Biospecimen, submittable data file).
 * __Type__: type of entity (based on Data Dictionary).
-* __Count:__ number of occurrences of an entity associated with the case.
+* __Count:__ number of occurrences of an entity associated with the `case`.
 Clicking on the count will open a window listing those entities within the Browse page.

 #### Hierarchy

-The hierarchy section is available for entities at any level (e.g., Clinical, Biospecimen, etc.), except for Case.
+The hierarchy section is available for entities at any level (e.g., Clinical, Biospecimen, etc.), except for `case`.
 The user can use the hierarchy section to navigate through entities.

 The hierarchy shows:

-* The Case associated with the entity.
+* The `case` associated with the entity.
 * The __direct__ parents of the entity.
 * The __direct__ children of the entity.